What’s Your Hurricane Plan?

 Generators: If you have one LEARN HOW TO USE IT prior to severe weather.
 Make sure you have well vented area to store the extra gasoline.

 Radio or TV: Make sure you have a battery operated radio or TV to stay informed.
 Also, check that you have enough flashlights.
-Battery operated lanterns provide a lot of illumination.
+Batter operated lanterns provide a lot of illumination.
 Make sure you have enough batteries!

 Avoid Candles: If possible, use flashlights and battery operated lanterns for light.
 Use Candles with Care, when you go out, “blow out”.
 Candles are very dangerous, especially if children are in the house.